Spectrum News: NY1

 NY1 (also known as Spectrum News NY1 and spoken as "New York One") serves the New York City metropolitan area, and is the only channel that restricts the "Spectrum News" name to a sub-brand.
 Although it shares content with the other Spectrum News channels, it maintains different programming than Charter's other New York–based news channels; it is the only such channel that does not carry Capital Tonight, but does produce its own specialty programs such as Inside City Hall (which is renamed Road to City Hall during New York City mayoral elections).
 The channel launched on September 8, 1992.
-Unlike the other Spectrum News channels, NY1 is carried on providers other than Charter (including Altice USA's New York City area systems and the Orlando and Tampa, Florida systems that were operated by Bright House Networks (which was managed by Time Warner Cable)) prior to their acquisition by Charter.
+Unlike the other Spectrum News channels, NY1 is carried on providers other than Charter (including Optimum Communications's New York City area systems and the Orlando and Tampa, Florida systems that were operated by Bright House Networks (which was managed by Time Warner Cable)) prior to their acquisition by Charter.
 It also operates NY1 Noticias for Spanish-speaking Hispanic American viewers.
 It is also carried some in Spectrum markets outside of the New York Tri-State region as a higher-tier offering on traditional digital cable, with local advertising bedded over with public service announcements.